 - BDrip (Blu-ray Disc Rip) – a direct Blu-ray Disc copy

-“BDrip” and “BRrip” are usually interchanged in releases without subtitles (and hard to detect if it’s a direct rip or a re-rip of a BDrip).
+Note that a “BDrip” and “BRrip” are usually interchanged in releases without subtitles.
+It is not easy to detect if it was a direct rip or a re-rip of a BDrip.
 However, when a release includes an embedded subtitle then it is no doubt a BRrip.
 Meaning, the source was from a BDrip file re-encoded with the subtitles.
+Unless the source material also have subtitles and it was digitised together with the material, then it still will fall as a BDrip.

-“BDrip” and “BRrip” are the best rips you can find online, provided the ripper and/or encoder knows the best settings.
+“BDrip” and “BRrip” are the best rips you can find online, provided the encoder used the best combination of codecs and settings.
+Otherwise, a Blu-ray Disc rip can and may turn out bad or have artifacts.

 Torrent Terminologies and Acronyms Part 1 by Yuki is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at Legal Notice.